gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 fetching the corresponding auth connector, checking if it has MFA enabled, and then filling out an SSO MFA device from the auth connector's details.

-#### SSO MFA flow

-We will introduce a new SSO login flow that allows clients to get a new privilege token instead of the standard login credentials.
-Authenticated clients can create an sso auth request with `rpc CreateSAMLAuthRequest`, `rpc CreateOIDCAuthRequest` or `rpc CreateGithubAuthRequest` and set `CreateMFASession=true` to use this new flow.
-Once the client authenticates through the IdP, the client will be given a privilege token generated for the user.

-Note: As is the case with normal SSO login, the login response is encrypted using a secret key owned by the client so that the token can not be intercepted in a man in the middle attack.

 ### Proto

 **CreateAuthenticateChallengeRequest**